tdubs42/nasa-apod-speak/readme.md

    update DEV_DATABASE_URI in newly created .env to reflect your local machine's PostgreSQL credentials to run a local db

+   updating APOD_API_KEY is not necessary if you follow the instructions below and seed the db

    run the following commands at the root of the project */
 ```